amadotejada/self-portal/README.md

 <img src="./screenshots/main.png" width="100%">

+## How does Self Portal work?

-This is a front-end for users and does not connect directly with software management tools.
-Instead, it calls out to the software management tools [below](#supports) to install the packages.
+This is a front-end GUI for users and does not connect directly with management tools.
+Instead, it calls out to the management framework [below](#supports) to install the packages.

-Self Portal is in beta and should be tested extensively.
+E.g. For [Chef](https://github.com/chef/chef), when a user selects an app, `chef-client` it will be executed running that specific app cookbook and installing the app in the background.

 <!-- To discuss Self Portal join the `#self-portal` channel on the [MacAdmins Slack](https://www.macadmins.org) -->

 ### Features

 * cross-platform
-* supports various deployment tools
+* supports various deployment frameworks
 * python framework bundled
 * no end-user runtime dependencies
 * dark & light themes
+* easy to use for end-users
-* log viewer
+* log viewer for troubleshooting

-### Supports
+### Tested on

 | macOS | Windows | Linux |
 |:---------------------:|:---------------------:|:---------------------:|